 This guide is intended to help applicants prepare and apply for the IEC 2018.
 As always, it’s a work in progress as information is released.

-NOTE – The IEC pools opened 3Rd november 2017
+NOTE – The IEC pools opened 3rd November 2017 and invites started end of november

 About me: I have been helping people with the IEC process since 2012.
 I originally moved to Canada on the IEC program in 2011 and became a Permanent Resident in 2014.